 A 45-minute drive through the countryside brought us to Bodega Salentein.
 This winery is not just about wine.
 Bodega Salentein bundles food, wine and art in an ultra-modern package.

 Wine tastings are done inside the cellars.
 The path leading up to the cellars cuts right through the vineyards, offering splendid views along the way.
-The tasting was very professional, except for the fact that we could actually drink the wines.
-Luckily, because they were too delicious to spit out.

 A break from Malbec